AndersDeath/diary2/000-current.md

 # 01 December - Friday - Berlin - 437 day of immigration

 Today I visite the XU office and met all people there.
 It was nice conversation and onboarding in general.
 I enjoyed it a lot.
+It was filly office day but with some cool things.